AI agents can coordinate beyond human scale: Discussion

-LLMs are attracting a growing interests in the social sciences for their ability to mimic humans, both at the individual and, as recent studies suggest, at the group level.
-Indeed, like humans, LLMs show emergent group properties that were not directly coded in their training process.
-As we argue in this paper, consensus is one of these properties, with LLMs showing striking similarities with primates including humans.
-As a first result, we showed that all most advanced LLMs are characterized by a majority-following tendency described by a universal function with a single parameter $\beta$, the majority force.
-Remarkably, this function depends on the specific model and is the same describing magnetic spin systems.
-Different models typically have a different $\beta$, with the less sophisticated ones showing a smaller $\beta$, i.e., a less pronounced majority force and thus a more stochastic behavior that prevents consensus.
-The majority force depends not only on the model, but also on the group size: it tends to be larger in smaller groups.
-This evidence and the equivalence with the Curie-Weiss models allowed us to compute the ``Dunbar number'' of LLMs, a threshold above which societies composed by these artificial animals can no longer reach a consensus.
-While the less sophisticated models show a human-like scaling, the most sophisticated LLMs are capable to reach consensus in groups of size that go beyond what humans can do without explicit rules, despite having human-like cognitive capabilities in language-based tasks.
+LLMs are attracting a growing interest in the social sciences for their ability to mimic humans, both at the individual and, as recent studies suggest, at the group level.
+Like humans, AI agents show emergent group properties that are not directly coded in their training process.
+We argue that the ability to coordinate and form cohesive groups is one of these properties, with AI agents showing striking similarities with primates including humans.
+As a first result, we show that all the most advanced LLMs are characterized by a majority-following trend described by a universal function with a single parameter $\beta$, the majority force.
+Remarkably, this function depends on the specific model but its analytic form is the same describing magnetic spin systems.
+Different models typically have different $\beta$, with the less sophisticated ones showing smaller $\beta$, i.e., a weaker majority force and thus a more erratic behavior that prevents coordination.
+The majority force depends not only on the LLM, but also on the group size: it tends to be larger in smaller groups.
+This evidence and the analogy with the Curie-Weiss model allowed us to compute ``Dunbar's number'' of each LLM, a size threshold above which a society of agents driven by that LLM is too large to be cohesive and tends to split.
+While most models show human-like scaling with cognitive capabilities, some of the most sophisticated LLMs are capable coordinate in groups in the thousands, going beyond what human groups can do without rules and institutions.